Adoptee Excellence Scholarship

 What is the scholarship timeline?

-Applications are due at the end of April and will be reviewed by the Scholarship Committee in May.
+Applications will be reviewed by the Scholarship Committee in May and June.
 During this time, we kindly ask you to refrain from inquiring about your application status.

 When will the winner be announced?